-6. The officer shall be completely informed of all of his/her rights prior to the commencement of the interrogation.
+6. The officer shall be informed in writing of all of his/her rights prior to the commencement of the interrogation.

-E. Effective August 1, 2012:
+E. Effective July 1, 2013:

-1. The Employer shall not (i.) issue a Disciplinary Action Recommendation (DAR), (ii.) issue a written reprimand, or (iii.) take any other form of disciplinary action not described in (i) or (ii) against an employee, later than one hundred twenty (120) calendar days after the occurrence (or after the Employer should have reasonably been aware of the occurrence) which is the basis of the DAR, written reprimand or other disciplinary action.
+1. The Employer shall not issue a Disciplinary Action Recommendation (DAR) against an employee, later than one hundred twenty (120) calendar days after an investigation has been approved in writing by the Director, which is the basis of the DAR.

-2. An administrative hearing, as described below shall be held within forty-five (45) calendar days of the timely receipt of a DAR.
+2. An administrative hearing, as described below shall be held within sixty (60) calendar days of the timely receipt of a DAR.
+This timeframe may be extended by the mutual agreement of the parties and/or by direction of the Hearing Chair.

-3. The Administrative Hearing Board shall send/deliver a copy of its written decision and recommendation to the Director and the officer and PGCOA within ten (10) calendar days of the hearing as described in Section G.9. below.
+3. The Administrative Hearing Board shall send/deliver a copy of its written decision and recommendation to the Director and the officer and PGCOA within fifteen (15) calendar days of the hearing as described in Section G.9. below.

-F. Upon completion of the investigation and not less than fourteen (14) calendar days prior to any hearing, the officer under investigation, and his/her representative or counsel, shall be provided with the following:
+F. Upon completion of the investigation and not less than ten (10) calendar days prior to any hearing, the officer under investigation, and his/her representative or counsel, shall be provided with the following: